evolution1204/alexa-genai/README.md

 - Original concept inspired by alexa-gpt
 - Built with the Alexa Skills Kit (ASK) SDK
-- Powered by OpenAI's GPT models
+- Powered by OpenAI's GPT-5 models (2025)